wynson09/frontend-test/SOLUTION.md

   For a really smooth and flexible sorting experience, I'd suggest using something like [tanstack/table](https://tanstack.com/table) (formerly react-table)—it makes adding sorting and other table features much easier.
 - Show product images and make product names clickable for more detail.
 - Add a "Clear Filters" button for convenience.
+- Consider using a searchable dropdown for tag filtering if the tag set grows.

 **Time Management:**
-I estimated 8 - 12 hours for this project and finished in about 6 hours, including coding, testing, and some extra polish.
+I estimated 8 - 12 hours for this project and finished in about 8 hours, including coding, testing, and some extra polish.

 **Notes:**
 - All dependencies are listed in package.json.